-The current Board of Directors includes three Directors who meet statutory independence requirements and qualify as independent in accordance with the guidelines provided by the Code.
-Paolo Di Benedetto, Fabio Gallia and Nathalie Tocci.
+The current Board of Directors includes three Directors who meet statutory independence requirements and qualify as independent also in accordance with the criteria provided by the Code and the 2020 Code: Paolo Di Benedetto, Fabio Gallia and Angela Gamba, who succeeded Nathalie Tocci on April 28, 2020.
 Therefore, the percentage weight of independent directors on the Board currently in office is equal to one third of the total number of directors.